 NC State Extension Publications

-Cold injury and boron deficiency produce similar symptoms in tobacco seedlings grown in float greenhouses.
-In the past, what has often been mistaken for boron deficiency is actually cold injury and does not require any corrective action.
+Cold injury and boron (B) deficiency produce similar symptoms in tobacco seedlings grown in float greenhouses.
+In the past, what has often been mistaken for boron deficiency may have actually been cold injury, which does not require any corrective action.

 Cold Injury